 The first thing I like to do when I’m planning my time blocks is block off non-negotiables and personal commitments.

 Non-negotiables, for me, refers to my day job.
-From the hours of 9 AM to 5 PM (sometimes even longer hours, depending on the time of year) I am at work.
+From the hours of 9 AM to 5 PM (and sometimes longer, depending on the time of year) I am at work.
 Those hours are non-negotiable and I can’t plan something else during that time.

-I also block off personal commitments, which includes appointments, plans with friends, plans with my boyfriend, etc.
+I also block off personal commitments, which includes appointments, plans with friends, plans with my significant other, etc.

 Block Off Recurring Tasks and Routines